cqframework/clinical-reasoning/docs/src/doc/docs/developer-guide.md

 ### HAPI FHIR

 [HAPI FHIR](https://hapifhir.io/hapi-fhir) is an open-source Java SDK for building FHIR applications.
-It defines a set of object models, a persistence layer, an implementation of the FHIR REST API, and forms the basis of this projects.
+It defines a set of object models, a persistence layer, an implementation of the FHIR REST API, and forms the basis of this project.
 In turn, some of the operations defined here are used to provide Clinical Reasoning functionality on the HAPI FHIR Server.

 [Smile Digital Health](https://www.smilecdr.com/) is the maintainer and publisher of that HAPI FHIR project.
 The publisher of this project, [Alphora](https://www.alphora.com/), is a subsidiary of Smile Digital Health.